SinnerSchraderMobileMirrors/json-framework/README.md

 JSON (JavaScript Object Notation) is a light-weight data interchange format that's easy to read and write for humans and computers alike.
-This library implements strict JSON parsing and generation in Objective-C.
+This library implements chunk-based JSON parsing and generation in Objective-C.

 Features